b0xcode/Group100-TaskManager/README.md

 ## Marlon Ruiz Diaz Contribution Notes
 ### CSS Implementation
-I copied my CSS from Assignment 1 to style the website
+I copied my CSS from Assignment 1 to style the website, with some adjustments.

 ### Extending task-card.js
 #### Hover box